Readers are more likely to pick up a paper than switch on the radio for their local news, research has revealed.

 This research, which draws on data collected from thousands of adult participants, reveals that 9.77 per cent of participants turn to printed newspapers for local news, while 6.10 per cent of respondents pick up a paper to keep updated with UK-wide news.

-This means that readers are 60 per cent more likely to turn to their printed papers to find out what is happening in their local area – putting newspapers ahead of other news sources such as radio, word of mouth with family or friends, printed magazines, interactive TV services, and podcasts.
+Readers are therefore 60 per cent more likely to turn to their printed papers to find out what is happening in their local area – putting newspapers ahead of other news sources such as radio, word of mouth with family or friends, printed magazines, interactive TV services, and podcasts.

 The majority of participants are interested in regional affairs, with more than half of respondents (51 per cent) saying that they follow the news to find out what is going on in their local area.